Fade BG Image

 "Heh.
 We'll just 'pet' the pets."

 Women.
 Pets, huh.
-The useful info continues accruing.
+Useful info keeps piling up.

 I'll tail that guy next.